Rules and Regulations

 VEHICLES: For safety reasons, motorists are to observe speed limits as posted.
 Vehicles are allowed only on roadways and in parking areas.
 VEHICLES ARE NOT ALLOWED ON THE GRASS OR BRICK WALKWAYS.

 ENVIRONMENTAL: The gathering of living or non-living plant material for firewood or other purposes is not allowed.
 Due to the environmental damage that can result from the use of certain chemicals in insecticides, no spraying or fogging is allowed.
+The removal of artifacts is prohibited.
+The use of metal detectors are not permitted on LCPRD grounds.

-PROJECTILES: The hitting of golf balls (other than on the golf courses) or any projectile, archery, engine powered model airplanes, boats, and cars are not allowed.
+PROJECTILES: The hitting of golf balls (other than on the golf courses) or any projectile, archery, engine powered model airplanes, boats, and cars or drones are not allowed.
 The use of firearms of any type is not permitted except in regulated areas such as at GKM.

 WATER SAFETY: Swimming and the use of water craft are not permitted except in designated areas.
 Swimming is allowed only when lifeguards are on duty.